Skip to main content Go to home page

 Becoming a property owner in Victoria

-If you are thinking of buying a property in Victoria, or currently do so, it’s important to understand what is involved.
+If you are thinking of buying a property in Victoria, or you already own property, it’s important to understand what is involved.

-For example, you pay land transfer (stamp) duty when you purchase property, and there are a range of benefits that may be available to you, including duty exemptions and concessions, and the First Home Owner Grant.
+For example, you pay land transfer (stamp) duty when you purchase property unless you are entitled to an exemption or concession.
+There are other benefits that may be available to you, including the First Home Owner Grant.

 If the property is not going to be your home, you also need to know about land tax.